List of members of the 15th National Assembly of Pakistan

 Asad Qaiser and Qasim Khan Suri of PTI were elected as the legislature's speaker and deputy speaker, respectively.
 On 17 August 2018, Imran Khan of PTI secured 176 votes and was elected the new Prime Minister of Pakistan for the first time, with the support of allied parties.
 Shahbaz Shareef won a PML-N leadership vote to succeed Syed Khurshid Ahmed Shah as permanent Leader of the Opposition in the National Assembly.

 On 14 October 2018, by-election were held on 11 National Assembly seats.
 PTI and PML-N won four seats, each.
 Two were bagged by PML-Q and one seat was won by MMA.

 On 3 April 2022, in an address to the nation, Prime Minister Imran Khan announced that he has advised President Arif Alvi to dissolve the assemblies.
 Hence, on the same day, the President dissolved the National Assembly on the Prime Minister's advice under Article 58 of the Constitution.
 Earlier in the day, National Assembly Deputy Speaker Qasim Khan Suri dismissed the no-confidence motion against Imran Khan, terming it against Article 5 of the Constitution.
 On 7 April 2022, the Supreme Court of Pakistan ruled that the dismissal of the no-confidence motion by the deputy speaker and the subsequent dissolution of the National Assembly as unconstitutional and thus restored the assembly.

-On 14 April 2022, 123 MNAs of the PTI resigned from the assembly.
+After the no-confidence motion succeeded in ousting Khan from prime ministership, 123 MNAs of the PTI resigned from the assembly on 14 April 2022 as directed by Khan using a mass printed letterhead instead of individually written letters of resignation by all individual members, a few members resigned on 10 April 2022 a day after no-confidence motion.
+Their resignations were accepted in phases on 17, 20 and 25 January 2023.

+The 15th National Assembly was dissolved on 9 August 2023.